lgmorand/workshop-aca/_entries/03-04 secret rotation.md

 parent-id: lab-2
 ---

 One of the main concerns of the management of the lifecycle of an application is its secret/certificate management.
 Indeed, once in while you'll have to make rotation on your key/secret/certificate for security reason (leak or just good pratice).
-Let's see how secrets'management in done with Azure Container Apps.
+Let's see how secrets management in done with Azure Container Apps.

 ### Manage your secret